openmucextensions/console/README.md

 # OpenMUC Console Commands
 Apache Felix Gogo console commands for accessing OpenMUC.
 The commands allow to scan for devices and channels as well as read and write values.
+The component needs at least OpenMUC framework version 0.16.0.

 ## Usage
 This bundle extends the Felix Gogo shell with commands that allow to access OpenMUC functionality.
 Details about using the shell